niharokz/nihars.com/README.md

-# nihar.page
+# nihars.com
-This is the source code for my website located at https://nihar.page.
+This is the source code for my website located at https://nihars.com.
 This website is created via [pidgeotto](https://github.com/niharokz/pidgeotto).